 It is related to cabbage, kale, cauliflower and Brussels sprouts.

-Broccoli is one of the few foods that deserves superfoods status.
+Broccoli is one of the few foods that deserve superfoods status.

 It is packed with vitamin C, vitamin K, fiber and potassium.